DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 ### Format
 The value of **Format** is an array of strings.
 The field starts with a single unsigned byte specifying the number of elements in the array; each element in the array is is a string of bytes, each prefixed with an unsigned byte specifying the length, defining the format and how the file is stored.
 The elements are usually UTF-8 text.

+Each element in the array must contain at least one byte.
+If the length-byte prefix for an element has a value of `00`, the length is 256.

 If no element in **Format** specifies the compression format, the file is DEFLATE-compressed.

 The following values are supported for strings in the array:
+* `Name` (9 bytes) - Indicates a specified filename.
+The next element in the array must be used as the filename.
+Filenames cannot use forward-slashes (`/`, hex `2f`), non-whitespace control characters (non-whitespace characters between `00` and `1f` inclusive or between `7f` and `9f` inclusive), or invalid surrogate characters.
+Filenames must contain at least one non-whitespace character, and cannot be the "current directory" identifer "." (a single period) or "parent directory" identifier ".." (two periods).
+If no filename is specified, the decoder should assume that the filename is the same as the DieFledermaus file without the ".maus" extension.
-* `NC` (2 bytes) - The contents of the file are not compressed.
+* `NC` (2 bytes) or `NK` (2 bytes) - The contents of the file are not compressed.
 * `DEF` (3 bytes) - The contents of the file are DEFLATE-compressed.
 * `AES` (3 bytes) - The file is AES-encrypted.
 To indicate the key length, the next element in the array must be either the three-byte string "128" (that is, a string containing the ASCII characters "1" (`0x31`), "2" (`0x32`), and "8" (`0x38`)), "192", or "256"; or a 16-bit integer (2 bytes) in little-endian order equal to 128, 192, or 256.

 If a decoder encounters contradictory values (i.e. both `NC` and `DEF`), it should stop attempting to decode the file, rather than trying to guess what to use, and should clearly inform the user of this error.
+If a decoder encounters redundant values (i.e. both `NC` and `NK`), the duplicates should be ignored.
 A decoder must not attempt to decode an archive if it finds any unexpected or unknown values in the **Format** field; that doesn't make sense.
 It should, however, attempt to decode any *known* format, regardless of the file's version number.

 #### Version 0.93
 In version 0.93, **Format** was an unsigned 64-bit value.
 Only the bits 8 and 9 (in LSB-0 order) were used, and four values were defined: